 Option 2

-Your second option is to schedule your medical exam after filing your green card application.
+Your second option is to schedule your physical exam after filing your green card application.
 If you select this particular option, you’ll need to submit your exam results to either the USCIS or bring them with you to your green card interview.
 If you select this option, your exam results will be valid for up to four years from when your doctor signed the exam form.

 Please note that the documents are usually only valid for two years from when the doctor signs them.
 However, the USCIS has temporarily extended the validity to account for processing delays resulting from the global COVID-19 pandemic.